PhotonVision/photonvision-docs/source/docs/getting-started/installation/sw_install/mac-os.rst

 Installing Java
 ---------------
 PhotonVision requires a JDK installed and on the system path.
-JDK 11 is needed (different versions will not work).
+JDK 17 is needed (different versions will not work).
 You may already have this if you have installed WPILib.
-If not, `download and install it from here <https://adoptium.net/temurin/releases?version=11>`_.
+If not, `download and install it from here <https://adoptium.net/temurin/releases?version=17>`_.

-.. warning:: Using a JDK other than JDK11 will cause issues when running PhotonVision and is not supported.
+.. warning:: Using a JDK other than JDK17 will cause issues when running PhotonVision and is not supported.

 Downloading the Latest Stable Release of PhotonVision
 -----------------------------------------------------
-Download the latest stable .jar of PhotonVision from the `GitHub releases page <https://github.com/PhotonVision/photonvision/releases>`_.

-.. note:: Be sure not to download the .jar file with "-raspi" at the end as that is specifically meant for Raspberry Pi coprocessors.
+Go to the `GitHub releases page <https://github.com/PhotonVision/photonvision/releases>`_ and download the relevant .jar file for your coprocessor.

+If you have an M1/M2 mac, download the macarm64.jar file.
+If you have an Intel based mac, download the macx64.jar file.

 .. warning:: Be careful to pick the latest stable release.
 "Draft" or "Pre-Release" versions are not stable and often have bugs.